daattali/daattali.github.io/notblog/2020-07-28-shinydisconnect-package.md

 ## How to use {#usage}

+The package only has two functions: `disconnectMessage()` and `disconnectMessage2()`.

-Call `disconnectMessage()` anywhere in a Shiny app's UI to add a nice message when a shiny app disconnects. `disconnectMessage()` has parameters to modify the text, position, and colours of the disconnect message.
+Call `disconnectMessage()` anywhere in a Shiny app's UI to add a nice message when a shiny app disconnects. `disconnectMessage()` has many parameters to modify the text, position, and colours of the disconnect message.

 Note that it's not possible to distinguish between errors and timeouts - they will both show the same message.